truecaller/flutter-sdk/README.md

       print("Error code : ${truecallerSdkCallback.error.code}");
       break;
     case TruecallerSdkCallbackResult.verification:
-      //If the callback comes here, it indicates that user has to manually verified, so follow step 4
+      //If the callback comes here, it indicates that user has to be manually verified, so follow step 4
       //You'd receive nullable error which can be used to determine user action that led to verification print("Manual Verification Required!! ${snapshot.data.error != null ? snapshot.data.error.code : ""}");
       break;